Catherine-YL/DD_LNL2/readme.md

 ### Dataset

-For Tiny-ImageNet, it is best to download it yourself and then process it through `dataSolu/deal_Tiny.py`.
+For Tiny-ImageNet, it is best to download it in [tiny-imagenet-200](http://cs231n.stanford.edu/tiny-imagenet-200.zip) and then process it through `dataSolu/deal_Tiny.py`.

 ## Train